 progress may use the original timer for the begin time and the

-new timer for the end time, which may lead to unpredictable
+new timer for the end time.
+To avoid unpredictable results if

 The timer baseline (“time zero”) occurs at